JCube001/Fusion/README.md

 ## TODO

+* Finish writing all of the filters.
 * Unit tests for all filters.
-* Should look into supporting multiple different degrees of freedom.
-* Find a good way to run unit tests on everything.
+* Flight test.